7, 8 and 9 Year Olds

 Your child is becoming more emotional, more independent and has a good understanding of their place, as well as the place of others, within their world.
-Talking about sexual health and sexuality now will help to start the conversation and keep it going as your child gets older.
+Talking about sexual health and sexuality now will help start the conversation and keep it going as your child ages.
 Read more about what your child is experiencing in this stage of development.

 - Slow and steady growth continues.

-- Some children may start to experience physical changes related to puberty.
+- Some kids may start to experience physical changes related to puberty.

-- Body exploration is common.
-They are aware of reproduction and the differences between the sexes, but may not be too interested.
+- They’re aware of reproduction and the differences between genders but may not be too interested.

-- Their main attachments are still with those of the same sex.
+- Their main attachments are still often with those of the same gender.

 - May masturbate, sometimes to orgasm.

-- Emotions change quickly and reactions are strong— children this age may be sensitive and overly dramatic.
+- Emotions change quickly and reactions are strong – kids this age may be sensitive and overly dramatic.